Work Safety – Part 1

 One Lapse in Judgment Is All It Takes

 Get people thinking and participating.
-Make safety fun, interesting and be sure to get people’s attention.
+Make work safety fun, interesting and be sure to get people’s attention.

 Safety is part of the bigger topic of risk management.
 According to the book, Managing Maintenance Shutdowns and Outages, the three steps of risk management that are part of the planning process are risk identification, risk quantification and risk response.
 The first two, identification and quantification, are sometimes grouped together under risk analysis or risk assessment.